LDS Church Family History Centres in SA

 Whyalla Norrie: 84 Jenkins Avenue (08) 8645 7354

-A range of the material on offer can be ascertained by searching
+A range of the material on offer can be ascertained by contcting the library.

 The following is a brief expansion on the problems listed above.

-Clearly we cannot expect the IGI to cover every known record.
+Clearly we cannot expect the HRC to cover every known record.

 In some cases the LDS is denied access to records.
 In the